Skip to main content

 For the broader category framework (AI-decorated vs AI-native across all ERP, not just open-source), read our pillar on AI-native ERP.
 This page is the open-source slice.
 The audience here is the technical buyer who has already rejected proprietary SaaS on cost, control, or lock-in grounds, and now wants the real answer to which open-source option is built around AI from the floor up rather than around a forms-and-workflows ERP with AI bolted on after the fact.

-Quick orientation on ERPClaw before we get into the comparison: 46 modules, 3,126 actions, 789 tables, open source license, self-hosted, free forever, patent pending, trademark filed.
+Quick orientation on ERPClaw before we get into the comparison: full ERP scope across every major business function, GPL v3, self-hosted, free forever, patent pending, trademark filed.
 SQLite is the default database; PostgreSQL is fully supported via PyPika.
 The Stripe Marketplace listing is live and selling.
-The Shopify integration is shipped at v1.1.3 with 66 actions, though the Shopify App Store listing itself is still pending Partners review.
-Those are the numbers; the rest of this page is the architectural argument behind them.
+The Shopify integration is shipped at v1.1.3, though the Shopify App Store listing itself is still pending Partners review.
+The rest of this page is the architectural argument behind that scope.

 The 5-trait test for AI-native (vs AI-decorated)